JanDeVisser/aragorn/CodeOfConduct.md

    implementing your ideas.
 We have no need for "idea guys"
 9. Don't ask other people to look things up for you.
 If a question can be answered by consulting the code, the git history, the issue tracker, or a search engine, look it up yourself.
 10. Avoid when-posting.
-"When will `eddy` get this feature?", "When will you do X?", etc. If you want to see something happen, you make it happen.
+"When will `aragorn` get this feature?", "When will you do X?", etc. If you want to see something happen, you make it happen.
 11. Refrain from excitement-posting on issues/pull requests.
-We are all excited about `eddy`, but please don't add unnecessary noise.
+We are all excited about `aragorn`, but please don't add unnecessary noise.
 Users who repeatedly misuse this will be restricted.
 12. If a bug is discussed, please make sure there's a separate GitHub issue for it.
 13. No soliciting of any kind.